23.12/2022

 Material characteristics

 Currently, tooled stock made from MoY-PM alloy is produced in the form of rods with a diameter of 66 mm and a length of no less than 310 mm, and with a diameter of 90 mm and a length of no less than 230 mm.
-Surface roughness does not exceed 6.3 microns.
-At the client’s request, products of other dimensions can be made according to drawings.
+Surface roughness does not surpass 6.3 microns.
+At the client's request, products of other dimensions can be made according to plans.

-Product microstructure is monitored using an optical microscope, while the absence of internal flaws is checked for using ultrasound.
+Product microstructure is monitored using a optical microscope, while the absence of internal flaws is checked for using ultrasound.

 Guaranteed product mechanical features